GridTools/concepts/Team-Guidelines.md

 ## Preamble

 These are guidelines.
 There is no guideline without exception.
+This is a living document, nothing is written in stone.

 ## Pull Requests